Stateczki/statki-online/README.md

 # Shipstorm

 Shipstorm is a multiplayer online game based on the classic Battleship game.\
-The game is written in React and uses Django as a backend.
+The game is written in React and uses Django as a backend.\
+It is built to be played in real time, using websockets (Django Channels).

 ## Available Scripts